XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/fix-sqlite-tx-db-page-size-issue.md

 ---
 # Fix SQLite Transaction Database Page Size Issue

 `rippled` servers with full [ledger history](ledger-history.html) (or a very large amount of transaction history) and a database that was initially created with a `rippled` version earlier than 0.40.0 (released January 2017) may encounter a problem with their SQLite database page size that stops the server from operating properly.
-Servers that store only recent transaction history (the default configuration) and servers whose database files were created with `rippled` version 0.40.0 and later are not likely to encounter this problem.
+Servers that store only recent transaction history (the default configuration) and servers whose database files were created with `rippled` version 0.40.0 and later are not likely to have this problem. <!-- STYLE_OVERRIDE: encounter -->

 This document describes steps to detect and correct this problem if it occurs.